nomeata/ghcjs2gh-pages/README.md

     are bad tool, but to make this accessible to as many developers as possible.
 But ideally, it should not matter what happens on Travis.

-  * Why so many stages?
-This makes the build very slow!
+  * Why do I have to trigger the push manually?

-    The initial bootstrapping needs to be split into multiple stages to fit into Travis time constraints.
-But improvements are welcome!
+    The initial bootstrapping takes a lot of time, and needs to be split into multiple stages to fit into Travis time constraints.
+If we would run these stages on every step, every build would be pretty slow – even if the stages don’t actually do anything, just installing the apt packages and loading the cache takes many minutes for each stage.

+    We avoid this by running these stages *only* you determine that you need them.

   * What is this http://hackage-ghcjs-overlay.nomeata.de/ hackage source?